What is a LIRP?

 As we said earlier, when choosing life insurance to serve as a retirement income tool, there are a few key points that you’ll want to consider.

-You will typically need at least 10 years for your accumulation period, but we have set some LIRPs up with shorter timeframes.
-The more time you have the better.
+You will typically need at least ten years for your accumulation period, but we have set some LIRPs up with shorter timeframes.
+The more time you have, the better.

-You will need to make sure the policy is structured to maximize the growth and minimize expenses.
-If you contribute too much your policy could become a modified endowment contract or MEC.
-MECs are life insurance policies with too little death benefit to support the premiums being paid.
+You will need to make sure the policy is structured to maximize growth and minimize expenses.
+If you contribute too much, your policy could become a modified endowment contract or MEC.
+MECs are life insurance policies with too few death benefits to support the premiums being paid.

-We will direct the carrier to send back funds to the policy owner in excess of the maximum allowed keeping them safe from becoming a MEC.
+We don’t allow this to happen.
+We will direct the carrier to return funds to the policy owner over the maximum allowed, keeping them safe from becoming an MEC.

-We can advise you throughout the LIRP process and review with you each year to make sure you keep on track with your goals.
+We can advise you throughout the LIRP process and review each year to ensure you keep on track with your goals.

 You have to consider which carrier will work best for your situation.
-This will all depend on your personal funding level, health status and future retirement income needs and goals.
+This depends on your personal funding level, health status, and future retirement income needs and goals.

 IUL can be a great retirement income planning vehicle for most age groups.